-Camp Laurel employs about 250 counselors for the summer.
+Camp Laurel employs about 300 staff for the summer.
 The majority of our staff are considered Activity Counselors, while a smaller number of staff are hired to work as General Counselors, or Specialists, with our youngest campers (ages 7-10).
 These staff are known as Acadian or Rangeley Specialists, on Girls’ side and Boys’ side respectively.
 Activity Counselors and Acadian/Apache Specialists share many commonalities.
 All counselors live in a cabin with campers, eat meals with their campers, spend Rest Hour and Rec Time with them, supervise cabin clean-ups and participate in evening programs and special day events.
 Each age group is managed by a Campus Leader and Assistant Campus Leader who are wonderful resources on a day-to-day basis and throughout the summer.
 Many of them have been at camp for many years and are educators in the off-season.